The-indigo/simplepublicrepo/README.md

 # simplepublicrepo
-<p>Even though this repo is simple, it is being used as a ci/cd pipeline repo</p>
+<p>Even though this repo is simple, it is being used as a ci/cd pipeline repo. it works</p>